-All submissions must be completed by September 10, 2012; you will be notified of the Program Committee's decision in November, 2012.
+All submissions must be completed by September 10, 2013; you will be notified of the Program Committee's decision no later than December 2013.

 If Your Submission Is Selected for Presentation

 All accepted submissions will appear in a convention proceedings supplement.
 In addition submitters are eligible for the prestigious Outstanding Case Study Paper or Poster Award presented at a designated time during convention.